 Entrepreneurship research workshops

 Open workshops offered through the library.
-Topics range from an introduction to business research to UX design to social innovation.
-Some of these are eligible for recognition on your Co-curricular record.
+Topics range from an campus orientation to market research to business tax literacy.
+Some of these are eligible for recognition on the Entrepreneurship Research Skills co-curricular record for undergraduate and graduate students.

 Research commercialization for graduate students